anhpc1112/POSTagging/README.md

 # POSTagging
-POS Tagging using Hidden Morkov Model
+POS Tagging using Hidden Morkov Model with Vietnamese